Croquembouche/AutowareUniverse-Carla/README.md

 # Autoware-Carla (BlueICE Baseline)

-This Repo creates a default vehicle inside CARLA and publishes the data for Autoware.Universe to use.
-The Autoware Files needed to correctly run the Co-Sim is here: https://drive.google.com/drive/folders/1EJQ4LxNBwBwqXWHvvh2cltkt-IORBK9z?usp=sharing
+docker file is available at williamcoin/bluebice:v1.0

 ## How to use?
 ### Setting up CARLA: Version Compatibility: >= 0.9.13
 1. Install CARLA
 2. Ingest map.
 If CARLA Built from source: https://carla.readthedocs.io/en/0.9.13/tuto_M_add_map_source/; If CARLA Pre-Built: https://carla.readthedocs.io/en/0.9.13/tuto_M_add_map_package/
+3. Required map files are located in autoware_map/ud-modular-lab

 ### Setting up Autoware
-#### Install From Source

-1. Download and Install Autoware Universe from the offical documentation: https://github.com/autowarefoundation/autoware
-2. Replace/Merge the Existing Autoware files with files in Google Drive.
-3. Build package

-### Building this repo
-1. Build package.
-2. If you encounter any errors with building the autoware msgs, run`colcon build --packages-select vehicle`
+#### Installation from source
+Installing from source is currently unavailable.
+I have not had the chance to update the existing files to the newest autoware version

 #### If using Docker/Rocker Container
-1. Terminal command to run docker: `rocker --nvidia --x11 williamhecoin/bluebird:blueice`
+1. Terminal command to run docker: `rocker --nvidia --x11 williamhecoin/blueice:v1.0'
-2. Merge/replace existing autoware files with files in Google Drive.

 ## Running the Co-Sim
 1. Start Carla simulation